quarkusio/quarkus-web-lab/2-blog/README.md

 **››› CODING TIME**

-Let's implement the loop to iterate over all blog entries.
+Let's implement the loop to iterate over all blog entries (and fix the template exception).

 <details>
 <summary>See hint</summary>